storj/storj/docs/design/metainfo-rpc.md

 The following is a proto file for just the rpc portion to create segments.
 The read portions just need to have a stream id included, which should default to being the largest stream id.
 (When we implement versions, every upload will have a new stream, which will be given the largest stream id at that time.
 This will allow us to get older versions by checking the stream id.)

-With this design, streams will be created that contain multiple segments.
-Previously, there wasn't a finalization step between segments, which meant that a big global object was created at a certain path.
-This prevented multipart uploads because the start/end of each segment was not tracked.
+With this design, streams will be created that contain multiple parts.
+There were already RPCs to finalize individual segments, but each segment was not logically associated with a part, but instead just the specific object.

 ```protobuf
 message AddressedOrderLimit {